Frequently Asked Questions about FLAS Fellowships

 Can I apply to both summer and academic year FLAS fellowships?

 Yes.
-It is possible to receive both a summer and AY award.
-For example, a student may apply to attend a summer intensive Arabic program in Arabic 1 and 2 followed by an AY FLAS for Arabic 3 and 4.
-There are separate competitions, and you must apply separately for the two awards.
+It is possible to receive both a summer and AY award in the same year.
+These are separate competitions, and you must apply separately and completely for the Summer and AY FLAS fellowships.

-Each Center has a review and selection committee that will evaluate and rank applicants.
-Undergraduate and graduate applications are ranked separately and not in competition with each other.
-However, for the Summer competition, undergraduate and graduate students do compete for the same fellowships.
+Each Center has a review and selection committee that evaluates and ranks its applicants.
+Undergraduate and graduate student applications for the Academic Year FLAS are ranked separately and not in competition with each other.
+The Summer FLAS competition draws from both undergraduate and graduate students in the same pool.
+In addition, financial need is considered, according to new guidelines set by the US Department of Education.
+Please read the full statement regarding finasncial need in the eligibility section above under "How are awards made?".

 Questions about FLAS usage